AguaClara/HFFVFDC/Manual.md

 **[insert photo of slider pipe assembly]**

-####Water Flow
-In order to check the flow of the water out of the sink, the team had to run a time trial measuring the flow into a bucket over a given period of time.
-After adjusting the sink valves and running several trials, a steady 1L/s flow rate was obtained.

-The team then took a piece of 1" diameter flexible tubing and used a hose clamp to secure it to the faucet.
-This flexible tubing led to a barbed fitting on a raised platform on the counter of the lab bench.
-The team did this in order to ensure more head upon entering the distribution tank.
-At the top of this platform, the team inserted a 1" tee, leaving the middle portion of the tee open to the air.
-This exposed the water to atmospheric pressure to eliminate pressure head.
-The pipe was then expanded by the introduction of a 1" diameter to 2" diameter coupling.
-The team then cut a small piece of 2" diameter PVC to connect the coupling to the bulkhead fitting.

-**[insert picture of water setup]**

 ###Special Components
 If your sub-team uses a particular part that is unique and you could foresee a future sub-team needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.